 When you’re shipping for a small business, it can be one of the more expensive parts of your e-commerce company.
-This is especially true with the shipping demand increasing dramatically in 2020.
+This is especially true with the shipping demand always increasing.
 Getting your products to customers quickly, efficiently, and safely is probably the most important part of your company.
 If your products arrive late, broken, damaged, or leaking, it could very well be the last time you see that customer.
-To help you out, we’ve put together some cost-saving tips to help you package your shipments better and ship your products for less.
+To help you out, we’ve put together tips on how to send a package safely and for less money.

 If you have a larger workspace, get some open racks or shelves to hold your shipping supplies.
-It’s ideal to have convenient place to store things like mailing envelopes, shipping boxes, padded mailers and bubble wrap, as well as items like business cards, coupons or giveaways you might place in every shipment.
-Also, have a section where you can keep important order documentation at hand, along with pens, paperclips and other necessary items.
+It’s ideal to have a convenient place to store things like mailing envelopes, shipping boxes, padded mailers, and bubble wrap, as well as items like business cards, coupons, or giveaways you might place in every shipment.
+Also, have a section where you can keep important order documentation at hand, along with pens, paperclips, and other necessary items.

 If you have some free wall space, a small pegboard is great for organizing tools and items like scissors and packing tape.
 Try using a small shower curtain rod or paper towel holder for keeping bubble wrap, butcher paper or other rolled packing materials neat and organized.
 If you’re shipping out of a small office or home, use sturdy boxes or plastic bins that you can stack and store when not in use.